005: Drawing + Writing

 I've always enjoyed drawing.

-My thoughts, today :
+My thoughts today :

-- That is a very fresh turtleneck
+- That was a fresh turtleneck

-- I wonder what I was making...
+- I wonder what I was drawing...

-My grandmother found some other pieces I'd given her a while back.
-I scanned them in (w/ minor editing) recently.
+Recently, my grandmother found some other pieces I'd given her a while back.

-Great pecs (wow).
 Stoked, dude 🏄

-When you see artifacts from your childhood, can you teleport back to those moments in time?
+When you find old creative artifacts from your own childhood, can you teleport back to those earlier moments in time?
+Do you remember what it felt like to make that thing?

 Part II: Drawing and Writing

-You should read Lynda Barry's book "Making Comics".
+tl;dr I loved Lynda Barry's book "Making Comics".

 Some of her key insights:

-- Drawing and thinking are connected
+- Drawing and thinking are deeply connected

-There was a time when drawing and writing were not separated for you.
-In fact, our ability to write could only come from our willingness and inclination to draw.
 In the beginning of our writing and reading lives, we drew the letters of our name.
 The motions each requires hadn't become automatic yet.
 There was a lot of variability of shape, order and orientation.
 The letters were characters, and when certain characters got together in a certain order, they spelled your name."

-Her pre-schoolers?
 Creative, experimental and wildly enthusiastic.

-It's great to remember the wisdom we all had as kids!
+It's great to remember the wisdom we all had as kids.

 Update